KushDev19/ML-Project/README.md

 # 🎯 Student Performance Predictor

 A full-stack machine learning application that predicts student math scores based on demographic factors and test performance.
-Built with production-grade architecture and deployed on AWS.
+Built with production-grade architecture .

 ## 🚀 Overview